syio27/ds-leetcode-tracker-bot/README.md

 - LeetCode account

 ## How it Works
-The bot automatically handles LeetCode authentication:
+The bot uses LeetCode session tokens for authentication:
-1. Uses your LeetCode credentials to log in
+1. Uses your LeetCode session and CSRF tokens
-2. Automatically obtains and refreshes authentication tokens
-3. Handles token expiration by re-authenticating when needed
-4. Stores tokens in the config file for future use
+2. Monitors user submissions through LeetCode API
+3. Sends notifications to Discord when new solutions are submitted

 ## Security Notes
-- Your LeetCode credentials are only used for authentication and are stored locally
-- The bot automatically manages authentication tokens
-- Never share your config.properties file as it contains sensitive information
+- Never commit your config.properties file
+- Use environment variables for deployment
+- Keep your LeetCode session and CSRF tokens secure